An overview of Koopman-based control: From error bounds to closed-loop guarantees: Bilinear EDMD with control: Methods and finite-data error bounds

-To reduce the conservatism of the established error characterizations in the literature, it may be helpful to use data-dependent error bounds as, e.g., used in~\cite{chatzikiriakos:strasser:allgower:iannelli:2024}.
-Interesting future work includes the investigation if suitable (proportional) error bounds for control can also be derived for other modeling approaches, e.g., based on DMDc with Liouville operators~\citep{rosenfeld:kamalapurkar:2024}, the Koopman control family (KCF) framework~\citep{haseli:cortes:2023d} based on the notion of invariance proximity~\citep{haseli:cortes:2023b}, or other learning schemes for (controlled) nonlinear dynamical systems~\citep{sattar:oymak:2022}.
-Further, we emphasize that~\cite{iacob:toth:schoukens:2025} propose an \emph{exact} finite-dimensional Koopman embedding for special block-oriented polynomial systems, showing promising results for prediction, and its extension to controller design would be an interesting path for future research.
-Moreover, although~\cite{iacob:szecsi:mate:beintema:schoukens:toth:2025} propose an approach to learn Koopman models under noise by assuming an invariant finite-dimensional dictionary, which is typically non-existent, it remains an open challenge to include noisy output measurements in rigorous error bounds for Koopman-based control.
-So far, mostly extensions adding regularization to the regression problem were conducted; see, e.g.,~\citet[Section~2]{bold:philipp:schaller:worthmann:2024}, where the techniques originally developed in~\cite{maddalena2021deterministic} were leveraged and used in predictive control.
+To reduce the conservatism of the established error characterizations in the literature, it may be helpful to use data-dependent error bounds as, e.g., used in~\citet{chatzikiriakos:strasser:allgower:iannelli:2024}.
+Interesting future work includes the investigation if suitable (proportional) error bounds for control can also be derived for other modeling approaches, e.g., based on DMDc with Liouville operators~\citep{rosenfeld:kamalapurkar:2024}, the Koopman control family (KCF) framework~\citep{haseli:cortes:2023d,haseli:mezic:cortes:2025} based on the notion of invariance proximity~\citep{haseli:cortes:2023b}, or other learning schemes for (controlled) nonlinear dynamical systems~\citep{sattar:oymak:2022}.
+Further, we emphasize that~\citet{iacob:toth:schoukens:2025} propose an \emph{exact} finite-dimensional Koopman embedding for special block-oriented polynomial systems, showing promising results for prediction, and its extension to controller design would be an interesting path for future research.
+Moreover, although~\citet{iacob:szecsi:mate:beintema:schoukens:toth:2025} propose an approach to learn Koopman models under noise by assuming an invariant finite-dimensional dictionary, which is typically non-existent, it remains an open challenge to include noisy output measurements in rigorous error bounds for Koopman-based control.
+So far, mostly extensions adding regularization to the regression problem were conducted; see, e.g.,~\citet[Section~2]{bold:philipp:schaller:worthmann:2024}, where the techniques originally developed in~\citet{maddalena:scharnhorst:jones:2021} were leveraged and used in predictive control.
+Another approach is using particularly \textit{exciting} inputs to improve robustness properties in the process of generating the data-driven surrogate model.

 \begin{summarybox} \textbf{Bilinear EDMD with control: Proportional error bounds for robust controller design}.